 1943: HF DF No.2 opened for naval services.
 HF DF and staff transferred from Taieri Aeradio and service commenced.
 BBC Advanced Programme ceased.
 Eight rooms added to dormitory.

 1944: Weather broadcasts commenced on radio telephone circuit 1840 kc/s.
-Full-time meteorology observer begins; first observer was LAC Hay.
+Full-time meteorology observer begins; first observer was LAC Hay (see photo from 1946).

 The Jennings family, from their farm just up the road at Wards Crossing near the current phosphate works, supplied all the milk and cream to the Awarua residents from “a long way back”.
 I have a P&T document dated 1944 where the P&T owed 3-4 pounds on their account to the Jennings family.